trieungochai/go/part-05-building-for-the-web/chap-16-web-server/desc.md

 Go provides 2 different templating packages – one for text and one for HTML.
 As we are working with HTTP servers and we want to produce a web page, we will use the HTML templating package, but the interface is the same for the text template library.
 Although the templating packages are good enough for any real-world application, several other external packages can be used to improve performance.
 One of these is the hero template engine, which is much faster than the standard Go templating package.

 ---
+## Static resources
+In the case of the first hello world server, the message never changed.
+If we wanted to modify the message and return a Hello galaxy message, we would have to change the text in the code and then recompile and/or run the server again.
+What if you wanted to sell your simple “hello” server and give the option to everybody to specify a custom message?
+Of course, you should give the source code to everybody so that they can recompile and run the server.

+Although you might want to embrace open source code, this might not be the ideal way to distribute an application, and we need to find a better way to separate the message from the server.
+A solution to that is to serve static files, which are files that are loaded by your program as external resources.
+These files do not change, do not get compiled, and are loaded and manipulated by your program.
+One such example may be templates, as seen previously, because they are just text and you can use template files instead of adding the templates as text to your code.
+Another simple example of static resources is if you want to include styling files such as CSS in your web page.

+---